cmahnke/ric-unknownartist/content/post/sailing-boats-in-a-harbour-fritz-neumann/index.md

 - src: "IMG_0885.JPG"
 ---

-**Short Description** : Sailing boats in a harbour / near a shore
+**Short Description:** Sailing boats in a harbour / near a shore

-**Notes** : Another maritime subject by Fritz Neumann, on the back is a sticker reading&nbsp;“Echt Aquarell” (Original aquarelle).
+**Notes** : Another maritime subject by Fritz Neumann, on the back is a sticker reading "Echt Aquarell" (Original aquarelle).
 But this is clearly a colourised print, since there is a platemark.